mnicho03/Data-Science-Specialization-Capstone/README.md

 Capstone Project for Johns Hopkins Data Science Specialization: Natural Language Processing

 ### Problem Summary
 - Apply all the skills developed throughout the Data Science Specialization to tackle a brand new application: analysis of text data and natural language processing.
+SwiftKey, developer of a smart keyboard to make it easier for people to type on their mobile devices, served as the corporate partner for the project.
+The dataset provided as the backbone of the project were 3 massive English-language text files (blog posts, news articles, tweets).

 ### Project Goal:
 - Mimic the experience of being a data scientist, by encountering a messy data set, a vague question, and very little instruction on exactly how to analyze the data.